monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 ---
-title: "Generative AI Slashes Data Entry Unit Costs by Over 97%"
+title: "Generative AI slashes data entry costs by 97%"
 layout: post
 date: 2024-02-12
 tags: gpt-4 ai genai generative-ai data-entry business cost calculator
 excerpt: Generative AI also greatly increases the efficiency, reliability, scalability, and flexibility of processes that are driven by it.
 ---

-# Executive Summary
+I was doing a few back-of-the-napkin calculations and realized how tremendously cost-effective generative AI can be.
+I wanted to share my calculations and make a simple calculator available to the web.

-A tremendous **97.43% reduction in unit cost of data entry** can be realized using Generative AI, with zero additional training costs.
-Since any process created using Generative AI is just a piece of software, we also see great increases in other areas such as efficiency, reliability, scalability, and flexibility of change.
+According to my calculations, a whopping **97.43% reduction in unit cost of data entry** can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model's behaviour).

-# Simulation & Simulated Case Study

-## Goal & Methodology

-The goal of this simulated case study is to clearly show the benefits of Generative AI when it comes to data entry tasks.
-For this task, I chose **Data Classification** as the task to be done.
-I also created a simple, interactive calculator where you can change the variables very easily and explore the simulation yourself.
+Now obviously this is only going to be true in a select number cases; AI is not yet mature enough to replace every single human job.
+The task that I chose was **Data Classification**, which includes things like Document Classification, Named Entity Recognition (NER), Sentiment Analysis, and Intent Recognition.

 ## Scenario: Newspaper Article Reclassification

+Let's use a concrete example.
 In this scenario, we will take on the role of the IT department in a large online newspaper.
 A new requirement has been prioritized for the development team which requires manual data entry.
-I will make the case for using OpenAI to rapidly complete the data entry task instead of involving manual data entry teams, which tend to be expensive and slow.

 ### The new requirement: Filter by Category

 The newspaper's Product and Design teams have been hard at work re-designing the newspaper's main customer-facing website, which sees many millions of visitors per month.

 Part of the redesign involves a Proof of Concept for a brand new "category" filter.

 This filter will let users rapidly navigate articles using four categories: "Art," "Business," "Culture" and "Entertainment."

 Users can categorize both old articles from the newspaper's archives as well as new articles that were recently published.